 I used it as MIDI controller with my computer, which worked really good for back then.

 Bought in 1997 was general keyboard for composing electronic music.
-Since I jumped into the world of sample libraries, I use this great control synthesizer as MIDI controller also using its knobs for parameter changes in virtual synths.
+Since I jumped into the world of Virtual instruments and sample libraries, I use this great control synthesizer as MIDI controller also using its knobs for parameter changes on virtual synths.

 One of my first synths.
 Bought this one when I was about 17-18 years old.
 Never quite used it in many of my music productions for some reason, but it was a lot of fun playing on this synth over the years!
 And it looks fantastic of course :)